 1. I have read the information above and understand I can email the researchers with any questions.

-2. I consent to the collection of the following types of research data: Mental health questionnaires and performance on computerised tasks.
+2. I consent to the collection of the following types of research data: Mental health questionnaires, performance on choice tasks and responses to the feedback-questionnaires.

-3. Besides video and audio recordings, I understand that no identifiable personal information will be collected and that my data will be stored securely .
+4. Besides video and audio recordings, I understand that no identifiable personal information will be collected and that my data will be stored securely .

-4. I consent to eye movement, video and audio recordings of the testing session to take place.
+5. I consent to eye movement, video and audio recordings of the testing session to take place.